Developing in C for the ATmega328P: Introduction

 Introduction

-This series is similar to the one on developing in C on the RP2040.
-It will cover adding the toolchain to your system of choice, executing the toolchain on examples and (possibly) advancing the ability to debug using a hardware debugging tool.
+This series is designed to help someone who has been using the Arduino framework, however, desires to use only the C Language.
+It covers adding the toolchain to your system of choice, executing the toolchain on examples and (possibly) advancing the ability to debug using a hardware debugging tool.
 Or stated more formally:

 1. (OPTIONAL) Install the tool chain necessary to cross-compile C and link code for the ATmega328P on the platform of choice.
 OR use the same tools as the Arduino IDE, however, use them via the command line.